hmchen47/DataScience/ML/MLNN-Hinton/16-DeepNN.md

 + The hierarchical coordinate frame approach
   + a group of neurons to represent the conjunction of
-    + the shape of a feature
-      + neurons telling features of objects, such as noise and mouth
+    + the shape of a feature: neurons telling features of objects, such as nose and mouth
     + the pose relative to the retina
       + the relationship btw the coordinate frame of the retina
       + the intrinsic coordinate frame of the feature